juaml/junifer/main/_sources/using/queueing.rst.txt

 Queueing Jobs (HPC, HTC)
 ========================

-Yet another interesting feature of junifer is the ability to queue jobs on computational clusters.
+Yet another interesting feature of ``junifer`` is the ability to queue jobs on computational clusters.
 This is done by adding the ``queue`` section in the :ref:`codeless` file and executing the  ``junifer queue`` command.

 While junifer is meant to support `HTCondor`_, `SLURM`_ and local queueing using `GNU Parallel`_, only HTCondor is currently supported.
-This will be implemented in future releases of junifer.
+This will be implemented in future releases of ``junifer``.
 If you are in immediate need of any of these schedulers, please create an issue on the `junifer github`_ repository.

 The ``queue`` section of the :ref:`codeless` must start by defining the following general parameters: